AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-snapshots.md

 1. Once you have chosen your size, select either `Create virtual computer` or `Create disk`.
 New virtual computer will be listed under the `Virtual computers` section, and new disks will be in the `Storage` section of LSfR.

+!!! warning

     If you are creating a new virtual computer, please be sure to follow the instructions below to [create a cost control rule](#creating-a-cost-control-rule).
     A cost control rule ensures that your virtual computer does not continue to run when not actively in use, lowering your total cost.

 If you created a new disk, be sure to [attach your disk to a virtual computer](./working-with-volumes.md#creating-and-attaching-a-disk) before proceeding.

 ## Creating a cost control rule